 Current filter:

 Hawke's Bay is renowned for its beautiful waterways.
 These waterways are shared by boaties, swimmers, jetskis and others.
-The sea and our coastal areas can be quite unforgiving and things can go wrong quite quickly, which is why rules, regulations and guidelines are in place to help you keep safe.
+The sea and our coastal areas can be quite unforgiving and things can go wrong quickly, which is why rules, regulations and guidelines are in place to help you keep safe.

-Every skipper in New Zealand is responsible for the safety of those on board, no matter how big or small the boat is.
+Every skipper in New Zealand is responsible for the safety of those on board, no matter how big or small the vessel is.
 This means managing the risks of being on the water at all times.

 Even though a licence is not required to operate a pleasure boat in New Zealand, ignorance of any maritime rules or bylaws is no excuse for failure to comply.
 Non-compliance can lead to fines or prosecution.